SolarChicken/Text-Adventure-Github/README.txt

 Serialization: scores by players are stored into a leaderboard hashmap which is saved across multiple playthroughs using serialization in "ScoreState.ser" and even after the user types 'q' to quit the program.

+To check serialization, you can quickly win the game with the command 'win' during the "Do you want to play" dialogue.
+You can then input as many initials as needed with each win, and quit the program with 'q'.
+When starting the game again and typing 'l', the leaderboard will be saved after quitting.

 Author - Isaac Zhang

 State Info: